retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

 Quick start with Retentioneering
 ================================

-Retentioneering is a python library for in-depth clickstream analysis.
-We find *clickstream* term a bit narrow since user actions might be not necessarily clicks, so we use instead term *event* referring any user action and *eventstream* referring a set of actions belonging to multiple users (sometimes we will use *CJM, customer journey map* term as a synonym).
-Each event is associated with a user who experienced it and timestamp when the event occurred.
-Hence, at a basic level eventstream is a set of triples like these:
+Retentioneering is a Python library for in-depth analysis of what is commonly called user clickstream.
+We find the traditional term clickstream to be too constrictive, as user actions may not just be clicks; instead, we use the term *event* to mean any user action, and *eventstream* to refer to a set of actions performed by the user.
+A set of events belonging to a particular user is called *user path* or *user trajectory*, and sometimes *customer journey map* (CJM) is used as a synonym for eventstream.

+Each event is tied to the user who experienced it, and a timestamp.
+Hence, at a basic level, eventstream comprises a set of triples like these:

 .. parsed-literal::